 Revelation chapter 1.
 The Son of Man is manifested as the firstborn Son of God.
 The meaning of ‘what must take place soon’.

 The Nicene Creed (AD 325) says that the Son Jesus Christ was ‘begotten of the Father, Light of Light, very God of very God, begotten, not made, being of one substance with the Father’.
 In 381 the creed was revised and expanded to include the phrase ‘begotten before all the ages’ (gennethenta pro pantωn tωn aiωnωn).
 The Latin version, sung in the Roman Catholic Mass, has ‘born of the Father before all the ages’ (ex Patre natum ante omnia saecula).
-Unfortunately, some translations render the phrase in question ‘eternally begotten’, influenced by the so-called Athanasian Creed (late 5th or early 6th century AD), which declared, without scriptural warrant, that Christ was ‘coeternal’ with his father.
-‘Eternally begotten’ is meaningless.
-It is a contradiction in terms, and in reality denies his sonship – which is a serious matter (I John 2:22f).
+Unfortunately, some translations render the Greek phrase ‘eternally begotten’, influenced by the so-called Athanasian Creed (late 5th or early 6th century AD), which declared, without scriptural warrant, that Christ was ‘coeternal’ with his father.
+‘Eternally begotten’ is meaningless, a contradiction in terms, and since begetting (or giving birth) is not something that goes on eternally, in reality it denies his sonship – which is a serious matter (I John 2:22f).
 The same applies to the Athanasian Creed’s declaration that the Son is uncreated and coequal with the Father.
 Scripture is clear: the Son received his life from the Father (John 5:26).
-He was the firstborn of all creation (Col 1:15, Rev 3:14), created before anyone or anything else.
+He was the firstborn of all creation (Col 1:15, 3:10, Rev 3:14), created before anyone or anything else.
 He was the firstborn, prωtotokos – from prωtos, ‘first’, and tiktein, ‘to bear children’ – in the same literal sense as he was later Mary’s firstborn (Luke 2:7).
 Being the first, he preceded the angels who already existed on Day One when quasars lit the universe (Job 38:7).
 He received his glory from the Father before the foundation of the world (John 17:24).
 Through him – the one to whom God spoke at Creation – all things were created, in heaven and on earth, both the visible world and the invisible world of ‘thrones, dominions, principalities and authorities’, in order that in everything he might have pre-eminence, be prωteuωn (Col 1:16).
 To speak of three divine persons who are coeternal and coequal is to speak of three gods – an idea that might have been acceptable to the Roman world but makes no sense in the modern.
 (Note that ancient polytheism was itself a corruption of the truth that God was one and had many sons.)

 Today the idea that God involved his son in the work of creation is further complicated by another creed, that of Darwinism.
 For what did it amount to that all things were created by God through him, if the expression means no more than particles ordering themselves into atoms and molecules, and molecules organising themselves over billions of years into plants and animals, even to the present day?
 Are we, with the Pope, to scorn the idea that God acted supernaturally, on the grounds that this would be to believe in “a magician, with a magic wand able to do everything”, and instead believe that creation itself is the magician, that it over time does everything?
 Since, on this view, ‘create’ means letting Nature do the forming and the breathing of life into forms, are we to believe that God is still creating?
 Let the reader ponder these things.
-Even with a Christian gloss, Darwinism abolishes the Father and the Son just as much as the Athanasian Creed does.
+Even with a Christian gloss, Darwinism abolishes the Father and the Son quite as much as the Athanasian Creed does.

 The Old Testament refers to the firstborn angel as ‘the angel of Yahweh’, the definite article highlighting his uniqueness.
 He was the only angel in whom all the fullness of God was pleased to dwell (Zech 12:8, Col 1:19), the implication being that there existed a time before God chose to impart his fullness to another being.
 The angel who appeared to Moses in the midst of a bush was Yahweh, God, for the text goes on to say, ‘God called to him out of the bush.’
 The angel was of one substance with the Father, just as a human son has the same nature as his father and is in that sense equal with him (John 5:18).
 Scripture describes the divine in terms of the human relationship because the human reflects the divine (Eph 3:15).
 The basis of Christ’s claim to be divine was his sonship: he was divine because he was God’s son, not his son because he was divine (a meaningless notion) and coeternal with him.
 As Luke’s genealogy makes clear, he was the son of God in the same sense that Seth was the son of Adam (Luke 3:23ff).